HappyMarmot123/HappyMarmot123/README.md

 I utilize both MongoDB and SQL databases, and I use Docker for containerization.
 While I have strong experience working with databases in a production environment,
-I am still building experience with server infrastructure.
+Still building experience with server infrastructure.

 ---